 To add your 2011+ Denon receiver using the newer control method that supports multiple connections and album art, add your receiver via the Manual IP option using port 80.
 Then select Receiver, brand Denon, and “AVR Series IP Zone 1″.
 The older, TCP method is known as “AVR Series Zone 1″ to distinguish the two.
 Note that adding via Manual IP means that you should also assign the receiver a static IP or DHCP reservation per the DHCP FAQ.
 The FAQ about Network Standby below is also relevant to Denon receivers.

 Roomie has the ability to turn on many devices purely via IP control using special Ethernet signals.
 The first requirement for this is that the target device must support Wake on LAN signaling.
-Most Mac OS X and PC desktops and laptops, many Panasonic 2012+ TV models including the GT50 and VT50, some Sony Blu-ray Players, most Sony television models 2013 and up, and a variety of other hardware support this (specific model information is in the IP compatibility list).
+Most Mac OS X and PC desktops and laptops, many Panasonic 2012+ TV models including the GT50 and VT50, some Sony Blu-ray Players, most Sony televisions and projectors 2013 and on, and a variety of other hardware support this (specific model information is in the IP compatibility list).
 Note that many components support being able to turn on via IP without using Wake on LAN.
 For instance, most receivers and some Blu-ray Players simply listen for commands regardless of whether they’re on or off.
 Wake on LAN is generally considered the most official or at least efficient method for turning on via IP control.

 Roomie needs to know the raw MAC address (not to be confused with “Mac OS X”) of a device in order to send this special Wake on LAN signal.
 For most auto-discovered devices, Roomie already has this information.
 For other devices such as an HTPC or any device created via the Manual IP option, the MAC Address must be entered as part of the +WAKE ON LAN command added to any command sequence.